 \subsubsection{Characterization of deterministic reasoning shortcuts.}

 The description using maps $\alpha \in \calA$ is useful because we can count the number of deterministic RSs explicitly.
 As noted above, under \cref{assu:concept-extractor}, the ground-truth concept remapping $\alpha_{f^*}$ is the identity $\mathrm{id}(\cdot)$.
-Therefore, any $\alpha \in \Vset{\calA}$ that differs from the identity function is a deterministic RS.
+Intuitively, any learnable $\alpha \in \Vset{\calA}$ that differs from the identity function is a deterministic RS.
 The following result makes the number of deterministic RSs explicit:

 {When this count is greater than $1$, the NeSy task admits (deterministic) RSs.
 A NeSy predictor can attain high label accuracy by learning any one of them or any (non-deterministic) mixture thereof.} {Because the count does not depend on the particular choice of $\beta \in \calB$, \textbf{\textit{all NeSy architectures have the same deterministic reasoning shortcuts}} \citep{marconato2023not}.} This happens because all NeSy inference layers $\beta \in \calB$ integrating the prior knowledge $\BK$ satisfy \cref{eq:condition-on-beta}.